ExpressenAB/bigip_exporter/README.md

 ./bigip_exporter -bigip.host <bigip-host> -bigip.port 443 -bigip.username admin -bigip.password admin

 ```
-Alternatively, passing a configuration file to read username and password from:
+Alternatively, passing a configuration file:
 ```
 ./bigip_exporter -bigip.host <bigip-host> -bigip.port 443 -exporter.config my_config_file.yml
 ```
-NOTE: Username and password passed on the command line override the ones in the config file
+NOTE: The configuration file can contain just a subset of all options and it will override command line arguments.

 Or, if you prefer, you can run it in a docker container
 ```